-- Students identified as coming in contact with an infected patient should have a tuberculin skin test (PPD) within 10 days of the exposure.
+- A student identified as coming in contact with an infected patient should have a tuberculin skin test (PPD) within 10 days of the exposure.
 If the student has had a negative PPD test within one to two months prior to the exposure, this will serve as the baseline test.

-- Students who have tested PPD-positive in the past should complete the Tuberculosis Health Questionnaire available in the Student Health Center and return it to Student Health Services.
+- Students who have tested PPD-positive in the past should complete the Past Positive Quantiferon/Past Positive PPD Questionnaire (PDF) (also available in the Student Health Center) and return it to Student Health Services.

-The student should report the development of any symptoms of TB (fever, persistent cough, weight loss, fatigue, night sweats) to Student Health Services at 214-645-8690.
+- The student should report any symptoms of TB (fever, persistent cough, weight loss, fatigue, night sweats) to Student Health Services at 214-645-8690.